 Call now to speak confidentially with an addiction expert.Committing to overcome addiction should not have to mean relinquishing comfort, privacy, or self-respect.
 Why not experience individualized care and comfort?
 If you're ready to take part in a world-class private treatment program, it's time to call Domus Retreat.

-Reviewed by Clare Waismann, M-RAS / SSUDCC II, Founder of Domus Retreat®
+Written by Clare Waismann, M-RAS / SSUDCC II, Founder of Domus Retreat®

 All topics for the DomusRetreat.com blog are selected and written based on high editorial quality standards and cited source material.
-Clare Waismann is a Registered Addiction Specialist (RAS), Substance Use Disorder Certified Counselor (SUDCC), and founder of Domus Retreat and Waismann Method®.
+Clare Waismann is a Registered Addiction Specialist (M-RAS), Substance Use Disorder Certified Counselor (SUDCC II), and founder of Domus Retreat and Waismann Method®.
 She reviews articles for accuracy, credibility, and relevancy.
 Clare Waismann is an authority and expert on opioid dependence and related topics covered on the DomusRetreat.com blog.
 Please see our Terms of Service for additional information and disclaimers regarding third-party sources and content for informational purposes only.